wang201111/hybrid-intelligence-framework/README.md

 - Complete Model maintains Test R² > 0.4 even at 10% data (32 samples)
 - Baseline Model drops to Test R² < -1.0 at 10% data

+These experiments evaluate performance at 10%, 25%, 50%, 75%, and 100% of training data.

 ### Noise Robustness Tests

 Test framework tolerance to measurement errors: